diffusiondata/tutorials/data-store/diffusion-kafka-app-L1/README.md

 ```
 <script src='https://download.pushtechnology.com/clients/6.5.1/js/diffusion-6.5.1.js'></script>
 ```
-Set lines 44-46 of `public/js/app.js` to the hostname of your Diffusion Cloud service, which you can find in your service dashboard.
+Set lines 44-46 of `public/js/producerApp.js` to the hostname of your Diffusion Cloud service, which you can find in your service dashboard.
 You can also leave the default values and connect to our sandbox service:
-* host: host ("diffusionchatapp.eu.diffusion.cloud" by default)
+* host: host ("kafkagateway.us.diffusion.cloud" by default)
 * user: 'user'
 * password: 'password'